GoPro Sea Turtle Footage Of The Great Barrier Reef

 July 10, 2015

 The World Wildlife Fund-Australia and GoPro attached a GoPro video camera onto the shell of a green sea turtle in an effort to find out how pollution is affecting sea turtles on the Great Barrier Reef.

 Read More About the Great Barrier Reef

-The WWF, along with partners Banrock Station Wines Environmental Trust, James Cook University, The University of Queensland, the Great Barrier Reef Marine Park Authority, State and Commonwealth government agencies, Indigenous rangers and local community groups, scientists will also have a first hand look at how the green sea turtle behaves after it is released back into the ocean.
+The WWF, along with partners Banrock Station Wines Environmental Trust, James Cook University, The University of Queensland, the Great Barrier Reef Marine Park Authority, State and Commonwealth government agencies, indigenous rangers and local community groups and scientists will also have a first hand look at how the green sea turtle behaves after it is released back into the ocean.